Home Guide Links Contact

 Known dates awarded: Unknown.

-The owner of this pin believes that it was from the Apollo 11 mission but it is difficult to draw any definitve conculsions about this variant without more examples.
-The discovery of variant XV which has tangible evidence tying it to Apollo 11 would tend to imply this mystery pin has other origins.
+The owner of this pin believes that it was from the Apollo 11 mission but it is difficult to draw any definitve conculsions about this variant without supporting evidence or matching examples.

 Description: Silver Snoopy Pin